Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “WHEN YOU…”

 This is the move trigger.
 When you do this thing, or encounter this situation, make the move.
 Only you, the character, makes moves.
 You or the GM don’t use moves for non-player characters or creatures.
-If you’re just checking to see if something happens or how someone acts, you can Ask the Oracle (page 105).
+If you’re just checking to see if something happens or how someone acts, you can [[Ask the Oracle]].